-1 Apply principles of Business finance and accounting to justify the value of engineering technology investments and apply benefits management.
-2 Explain and analyse the stages of planning and implementing integrated manufacturing systems besides the basic principles of machine tool operation and fixture design for automated operations and be able to design simple fixtures and robot end effectors.
-3 Apply the underlying concept in how to design functional electronic systems and analogue/digital circuits from component level, and how to wire, assemble and test electronic circuits and equipment in line with organisational standards.
-4 Recognise the different types of sensor used in automation and how control systems can be used to model production cells, mitigate errors in machining and integrate machines, and their importance in designing robust systems.
+1 Select and apply fundamental mechatronics principles, including mechanical, electrical, and software integration 2 Explain and analyse the stages of planning and implementing integrated manufacturing systems 3 Apply the underlying concept in how to design functional electronic systems and analogue/digital circuits from component level, 4 Recognise the different types of sensor used in automation and how control systems can be used to model production cells, mitigate errors in machining and integrate machines, and their importance in designing robust systems.
 5 Develop a machine vision solution to a practical problem of sensory-motor control system, configure hardware/software tools, and test, analyse and evaluate its behaviour.
-In addition to the module learning outcomes, students will also cover the following